 Pantry and cleaning hacks

 Your pantry can feel boutique with a few containers and labels.
-Cleaning supplies can be wins, just shop smart.
+Cleaning supplies can be wins, too.
+Just shop smart.
+(Your kitchen will thank you later.)

 • Decant basics.
 Transfer rice, pasta, and snacks into clear containers.